StackVista/stackstate-docs/configure/security/authentication/service_tokens.md

 ## Overview

 Using Service tokens, it's possible to authenticate to StackState without having configured a user account.
 This is useful for situations where you want to use StackState from headless services like a CI server.
-In such a scenario you typically do not want to provision a user account in your identity provider.
+In such a scenario you typically don't want to provision a user account in your identity provider.

 ## Manage service tokens